Frames of iterations and vector-valued model spaces: Abstract

-\mbox{ } {\sc Abstract} \mbox{ } \\ \mbox{ }\\ { Let $T$ be a bounded operator on a Hilbert space $\cH$, and $\cF = \{f_j , j \in J\}$ an at most countable set of vectors in $\cH$.
-In this note we characterize the pairs $(T, \cF)$ such that $\{T^nf : f \in \cF, n \in I\}$ form a frame of $\cH$, for the cases of $I = \bN \cup \{0\}$ and $I = \bZ$.
-The characterization for unilateral iterations gives a similarity with the compression of the shift acting on model spaces of the Hardy space of analytic functions defined on the unit disk with values in $\ell^2(J)$.
-This generalizes recent work for iterations of a single function.
-In the case of bilateral iterations the characterization is by the bilateral shift acting on doubly invariant subspaces of $L^2( T , \ell^2(J))$.

-Furthermore, we characterize the frames of iterations for vector-valued model operators when $J$ is finite in terms of Toeplitz and multiplication operators in the unilateral and bilateral case, respectively.
-Finally we study the problem of finding the minimal number of orbits that produce a frame in this context. } \end{quotation}
+Let $T$ be a bounded operator on a Hilbert space $\cH$, and $\cF = \{f_j , j \in J\}$ an at most countable set of vectors in $\cH$.
+In this note we characterize the pairs $(T, \cF)$ such that $\{T^nf : f \in \cF, n \in I\}$ form a frame of $\cH$, for the cases of $I = \bN \cup \{0\}$ and $I = \bZ$. \ \\ The characterization for unilateral iterations gives a similarity with the compression of the shift acting on model spaces of the Hardy space of analytic functions defined on the unit disk with values in $\ell^2(J)$.
+This generalizes recent work for iterations of a single function. \ \\ In the case of bilateral iterations the characterization is by the bilateral shift acting on doubly invariant subspaces of $L^2( T , \ell^2(J))$. \\ Furthermore, we characterize the frames of iterations for vector-valued model operators when $J$ is finite in terms of Toeplitz and multiplication operators in the unilateral and bilateral case, respectively.
+Finally we study the problem of finding the minimal number of orbits that produce a frame in this context.
+For the unilateral case we proved a formula for a lower bound.
+We conjecture that this lower bound is sharp.
+We give a new proof in the bilateral case, for which a formula is known.